Should I do HSC Standard or Advanced English?

 Photo by Romain Vignes / Unsplash

-Yep, it’s the only compulsory HSC subject and that’s because it provides you with a pretty essential skill set that prepares you for life beyond the HSC - imagine a world where we are unable to communicate effectively!
+Yep, it is the only compulsory HSC subject and that is because it provides you with a pretty essential skill set that prepares you for life beyond the HSC.
 As such, it is important to pick the right level of English for you in order to maximise your ATAR.
-If you're still looking to brush up on exactly how the HSC works, check out our comprehensive guide to the HSC system!

 “provid[ing] students… with the opportunity to analyse, study and enjoy a breadth and variety of English texts to become confident and effective communicators”.

-Standard English is aimed at improving your ability to communicate effectively, discuss themes and ideas, and analyse texts.
-Your texts will be common literary ones, such as Orwell’s Nineteen Eighty-Four and Daldry’s Billy Elliot.
+Essentially, that just means that students will develop writing and analysis skills well, and be sufficiently prepared for their next steps in life.
+Standard English is aimed at improving students' ability to communicate effectively, discuss themes and ideas, and analyse texts.
+Texts will be common literary ones, such as Orwell’s Nineteen Eighty-Four and Daldry’s Billy Elliot.

-Note that your teacher has the option of choosing a Shakespearean text, but DOES NOT have to.
-This isn’t really up to you though, so although you may get out of analysing Shakespeare in Standard English, you also might not - it’s best to talk to your school and find out what texts they teach.
+Note: Your teacher has the option of choosing a Shakespearean text, but DOES NOT have to.
+This is not up to you though, so although you may get out of analysing Shakespeare in Standard English, you also might not.
+It is best to talk to your school and find out what texts they teach.

 “students… investigate complex ideas in challenging texts, to evaluate, emulate and employ powerful, creative and sophisticated ways to use language to make meaning”.

-Basically, that’s fancy wording for ‘you’re gonna study texts in more depth than in Standard and, once again, be adequately prepared for your next step’.
-Also note the “sophisticated” and “powerful” descriptors; your learning is going to be more complex and thorough than in Standard English, and consequently it will take more time to study for Advanced than Standard (not heaps, potentially 1-2 extra hours per week).
+This just means that students in Advanced English will study texts in more depth than in Standard English.
+Also note the “sophisticated” and “powerful” descriptors; students' learning is going to be more complex and thorough than in Standard English, and consequently it will take more time to study for Advanced than Standard (potentially 1-2 extra hours per week).

-Additionally, you ARE required to study a Shakespearean text as the dramatic text.
+Additionally, students ARE required to study a Shakespearean text as the dramatic text.

 Year 11